IGassmann/web-app-template/README.md

 To learn more about ADRs and browse them, check out [our architectural decision log](https://adr.web-app-template.igassmann.me/).

 To learn how to write a new ADR, check out [docs/architectural-decisions/README.md](./docs/architectural-decisions/README.md).

+### Data Tracking Plan

+We use a [Data Tracking Plan](./docs/data-tracking-plan.md) to document how we track data analytics.

 ### REST API Guidelines